Origin theories of Christopher Columbus: Portuguese hypothesis

 Patrocínio Ribeiro claimed that Columbus was Portuguese in 1916, and Moisés Bensabat Amzalak hypothesized on Columbus's signature with the Kabbalah.
 Based on those theories, José Mascarenhas Barreto argued in 1988, that Columbus was a Portuguese agent who hatched up an elaborate diversion to keep the Spanish from the lucrative trade routes, and suggested he was born in Cuba, Portugal, while his real name was supposedly Salvador Fernandes Zarco.
 The Portuguese hypothesis of Zarco from Cuba was further expanded upon in 2008 by Manuel Luciano daSilva and Sylvia Jorge daSilva who included an analysis of Columbus's signature on documents in the Vatican archives.
 However, the Zarco genealogy as presented by these authors has been disputed.

-In his latest book as of 2023, Professor João Paulo Oliveira e Costa, the Chair of the Department of History at NOVA University Lisbon, wrote that it is now "clear the impossibility of Colón having been born into a family of Genoese weavers."
-Proponents of the Portuguese hypothesis also point to a court document which stated that Columbus's nationality was "Portuguese" and in another, Columbus uses the words "my homeland" in relation to Portugal.
+In recent years, the Portuguese hypothesis has persisted beyond the controversial Zarco link.
+Professor João Paulo Oliveira e Costa, the Chair of the Department of History at NOVA University Lisbon, wrote in a 2023 book that it is now "clear the impossibility of Colón having been born into a family of Genoese weavers."
+Manuel da Silva Rosa, a student of Oliveira e Costa, similarly posited that the Columbus brothers intentionally obfuscated their origins and birth identities for political reasons.
+An online video of João Paulo Oliveira e Costa's 2024 conference in Lisbon referred to the new research as a "a milestone in Portuguese historiography", arguing that Columbus was a Portuguese nobleman.
+Columbus research and Proponents of the Portuguese hypothesis also point to a court document which stated that Columbus's nationality was "Portuguese" and in another, Columbus uses the words "my homeland" in relation to Portugal.

 Other theories

+Other hypotheses exist, none of which are broadly accepted.
+Reviewing them, British historian Felipe Fernández-Armesto writes:The Catalan, French, Galician, Greek, Ibizan, Jewish, Majorcan, Scottish, and other Columbuses concocted by historical fantasists are agenda-driven creations, usually inspired by a desire to arrogate a supposed or confected hero to the cause of a particular nation or historic community – or, more often than not, to some immigrant group striving to establish a special place of esteem in the United States.
+The evidence of Columbus's origins in Genoa is overwhelming: almost no other figure of his class or designation has left so clear a paper trail in the archives.

 Other theories claim that Columbus was a Byzantine Greek nobleman and the nephew of George Paléologos de Bissipat, a Sardinian nobleman, a Norwegian of Swedish descent, a Scot, or that he was the son of King Władysław III of Varna.
 Many cities have been hypothesized as the birthplace of Columbus, notably Calvi in Corsica, which in Columbus's times was under Genoese rule.

+When Spain's Televisión Española and Italy's RAI co-produced a biography of Columbus, they avoided the issue by having him appear at the Spanish court without explanation.